England's Pope out of Ashes series with injury

-The Ashes 2023: England's Ollie Pope out for rest of summer with shoulder injury
+The Ashes 2023: Ollie Pope out for rest of summer with shoulder injury

 Last updated on .From the section Cricket